> Folk Music > Songs > Baker’s Oven

-Rosie Hood sang Baker's Oven on her 2017 RootBeat CD, The Beautiful & the Actual.
-She commented in her liner notes:
+Rosie Hood sang Baker’s Oven on her 2017 RootBeat CD, The Beautiful & the Actual.
+She noted:

 An unusual old song with a number of bread based puns collected from James Trueman of Ashbrook by Alfred Williams and also found at Purton.
 Perhaps based on a local story as I haven’t found any versions elsewhere.

 Job Jenkins was a baker, a very honest elf,

 And by baking crust and crumb he made a tidy crust himself.

 But Job he lived in better days when bills were freely paid

 And bakers were thought honest men for bread was never weighed.

 Success creates ambition in this world between the poles,

 Job thirsted after office even though a master of the rolls.

 Job’s patience it did not tire out as quickly did appear;